 Chair Schwartz: Lluis Enrique, Roshanak Haddadi

-Alcide Bähler, Sophie Ballweg, Michele Capelli, Maurin Elmer, Lea Frauenfelder, Nadja Friesch, Sarah Greuter, Mahela Hack, Nora Heeb, Rahel Hüsler, Joël Heritier, Sebastian Pfammatter, Johann Tran
+Alcide Bähler, Sophie Ballweg, Michele Capelli, Stéphane Chau (Spring only), Maurin Elmer, Lea Frauenfelder (Fall only), Nadja Friesch, Alexandra Grieder (Spring only), Sarah Greuter, Mahela Hack, Nora Heeb, Rahel Hüsler, Joël Heritier, Sebastian Pfammatter, Johann Tran

 Chair Block: Marcel Aubert, Emma Radaelli, Claudia Brunier-Ernst